getdozer/dozer-docs/docs/11_contributing/settingup.md

 - [`protoc`](https://github.com/protocolbuffers/protobuf/releases) latest release on your `PATH`
 - `sqlite3` (`sudo apt install libsqlite3-dev` on Ubuntu)
 - `openssl` (brew install pkg-config openssl on MacOS)
+- `libprotobuf-dev` (sudo apt install libprotobuf-dev on Ubuntu.
+Package is named protobuf-devel in Fedora)

+_Note: If you run across a file not found protoc error while building, that's probably due to the absence of libprotobuf-dev_.

 ### Running locally